VPNL/invPRF/README.md

 - `/behav-experiment`: stimulus and development code for the behavioral FIE experiment, including initial optimal-position simulation (figure 6)

     - `/data`:	pre-processed eyetracking data from behavioral experiment (converted from eyelink .asc, filtered for fixation breakage)

+    - `/initialSimulation`:	simulation code and results deriving "optimal" position from initial N=6 data

+    - `/stims`: stimuli for practice and main experiment

 - `/behav-analysis`: analysis and plotting code for behavioral experiment